What is a 911 operator?

 Multi-agency dispatcher

-In some areas, 911 operators work across all emergency services, acting as a multi-agency dispatcher.
-These operators take calls for police, fire, and medical emergencies, assess the situation, and dispatch the appropriate emergency service.
+Works with all emergency services.
+They take calls for police, fire, and medical emergencies, assess the situations, and send out the right service.

 Emergency services operator